Preparation and practice are the keys to effectively answering competency-based interview questions.

 Sample competency-based interview questions and answers

-Here are three examples of competency-based interview questions and answers that will help you develop your responses, noting how they follow the STAR process.
+Here are three specific examples of competency-based interview questions and answers that will help you develop your responses, noting how they follow the STAR technique and process.

 Describe a circumstance where your communication skills helped improve/de-escalate a situation: